youhengzhou/TheSimsPy/prototype/parse/t.md

 ## journey

 that journey you took in your youth brought you to distant lands, full of ancient and forgotten magic, rich in dark and dangerous forces.

+When adrenaline rushes
+through you, a sudden joy,
+or a surprise, you feel a heat explode in your chest, your heart racing, and... a wave of flame rise from every pore of your skin and swallow everyone around you in a burning cloud.
+It doesn't hurt you, but it is blinding.
+The flash lasts only a handful of seconds.
+As the heat fades, you stare in horror at the black circle of ash around you.... and the bones in it.